Implement Event tracking with Matomo

 Note: With event tracking, Matomo Tag Manager can easily trigger tags based on identifiers like IDs or classes.
 However, if data attributes are missing, you may find it challenging to set up a trigger.
 To address this, consider modifying your source code to add a unique ID, class, or other HTML attributes to the element you want to track.
 This change may require assistance from a developer.

-How To Set Up Matomo Event Tracking With JavaScript
+How to set up Matomo Event Tracking with JavaScript

 The second method of setting up event tracking requires a little more technical confidence.
 You will need to integrate a JavaScript snippet directly into your website’s code.
 Links are one of the most common elements for integrating with event tracking.